School Logo

 Intent

-Children will develop their skills in singing, playing tuned and untuned instruments, improvising, composing, listening and responding to music.
-As well as this, children will develop an understanding of the history and cultural context of the music they are listening to and will learn how music is written down.
+Children will develop the musical skills of singing, playing tuned and untuned instruments, improvising and composing music, and listening and responding to music.
+They will develop an understanding of the history and cultural context of the music that they listen to and learn how music can be written down.

-Through our curriculum, we intend to help children develop transferable skills such as team-working, leadership, creative thinking, problem-solving, decision-making and presentation and performance skills, which are vital to children's development as learners and members of the wider community.
+Through music, our curriculum helps children develop transferable skills such as team-working, leadership, creative thinking, problem-solving, decision-making, and presentation and performance skills.
+These skills are vital to children’s development as learners and have a wider application in their general lives outside and beyond school.

-Our curriculum enables students to meet the end of key stage attainment targets outlined in the national curriculum.
+Our Music scheme of work enables pupils to meet the end of key stage attainment targets outlined in the National curriculum and the aims of the scheme align with those in the National curriculum.

 'A Healthy Life'- singing in assembly 🎼